by Terry Heick

 The enormous effort of learning reform is Sisyphean in both repetition and scale because the challenge itself overwhelms through repetition and scale.
 Repeatedly we train our sights on the wrong targets, looking to improve curriculum, assessment, and schools through plans, policy, and standards.

-Plans, policy, and standards have no knowledge of the intimate—or the learner.
+Plans, policies, and standards have no knowledge of the intimate—or the learner.
 They are lifeless conjurings from well-intended institutions applying standardized and corporate spirit to that which is decidedly non-corporate.